Tourism in Turkey: Istanbul

 Istanbul is one of the most important tourist spots not only in Turkey but also in the world.
 There are thousands of hotels and other tourist-oriented industries in the city.
 Turkey's largest city, Istanbul has a number of major attractions derived from its historical status as the capital of the Byzantine and Ottoman Empires.
 These include the Sultan Ahmed Mosque (the "Blue Mosque"), the Hagia Sophia, the Topkapı Palace, the Basilica Cistern, the Dolmabahçe Palace, the Galata Tower, the Grand Bazaar, the Spice Bazaar, and the Pera Palace Hotel.
 Istanbul has also recently become one of the biggest shopping centers of the European region by hosting malls and shopping centers, such as MetroCity, Akmerkez and Cevahir Mall, which is the biggest mall in Europe and seventh largest shopping center in the world.
 Other attractions include sporting events, museums, and cultural events.

 In January 2013, the Turkish government announced that it would build the world's largest airport in Istanbul.
 The operation has an invested 7-billion euros and was planned to have the first part of a four-part plan completed by 2017.

-As a consequence of the continuous fall in tourism to Turkey in recent years, as of October 2016 in Istanbul's famous bazaar once crowded shopping streets are not as crowded as before, "the streams of tourists who used to visit the market each day have trickled to a halt".
-The number of foreign tourists visiting Istanbul declined to 9.2 million in 2016, a 26 percent decrease compared to 2015.